oracle/node-oracledb/package/README.md

   allows installation from source code (via GitHub) when no suitable pre-built binary is available.

-- The `make npmpackage` command creates two variants of the JavaScript bundle:
+- The `make npmpackage` command creates three variants of the JavaScript bundle:

   - `oracledb-X.Y.Z.tgz` which downloads binaries from the node-oracledb GitHub release page.